 Closer to home is the Jones Beach Energy and Nature Center on Long Island, New York: a place for environmentally focused exhibitions where “visitors learn from the building itself” on topics like energy efficiency and the coastal ecosystem.
 Opened in 2021, the project was a collaboration between the New York State parks department, which needed to replace a crumbling 1960s bathroom that was at risk of flooding, and the Long Island Power Authority, which planned to build an energy-focused interpretive center nearby.
 Instead of two new buildings, the agencies teamed up on a single project.

 Designed by nARCHITECTS, the cedar-clad building is long, narrow, and surrounded by deep shade canopies on slender posts.
 It’s almost like a Miesian box meets a midcentury beach house.
 Thanks to its orientation, clerestory windows reduce the need for artificial light, and rooftop solar panels and a geothermal heat pump mean it’s net-zero.
 While most of the technical systems are hidden, the mechanical room is treated like an exhibit so that visitors can learn how the building saves energy.
 Some of the more interesting sustainability work, however, is invisible.
-The original foundation was reused (the new building is bigger, though) and 12 acres of parking was removed: Designers used the asphalt rubble to elevate the building 7 feet and create topography on the site, protecting it from flooding.
+The original foundation was reused (the new building is bigger, though) and 12 acres of parking was removed: Designers used the concrete rubble to elevate the building 7 feet and create topography on the site, protecting it from flooding.

 Overall, it’s a “primitive and fluid space,” said Eric Bunge, principal at nARCHITECTS.
 He explained that a limited budget meant “less products, less specifications, less stuff.”
 Instead, “we tried to make things, which is also a question of labor and maintaining craft,” he added.
 “Social resiliency is always tied to environmental resiliency.”